 The Higher Education Participation and Partnerships Program (HEPPP) provides funding to universities listed in Table A of the Higher Education Support Act 2003 to implement strategies that improve access to undergraduate courses for people from regional and remote Australia, low SES backgrounds and Indigenous persons.
 The HEPPP also helps to improve the retention and completion rates of those students.

-Read more about More opportunities for Regional Australia.
+Read more about Regional Partnerships Project Pool Program.

 The National Priorities Pool Program (NPPP)